Jat Sikh: Colonial period

+Post-independence

 The Shiromani Akali Dal had two factions, one led by Sant Fateh Singh (supported by Jatts) and the other by Master Tara Singh (supported by Khatris).
 Since the late 1960s, many Jatt Sikh youths in India started trimming their beards and wearing the turban with shorn/unshorn hair (diasporic Jatt Sikhs in foreign countries also began not wearing turbans), where as Sikhs from other castes rarely do this.
 Jatt Sikhs and Mazhabi Sikhs are noted for the laxity in keeping an outward Sikh appearance, such as maintaining kesh and wearing a dastar, when compared to other Sikh castes.
 There is a notable divide between the Jatts and Khatris, whom the Jatts refer to with the bhapa pejorative.
 The Jatt Sikhs had caste-conflicts with scheduled-caste Sikh groups, resulting in the incident regarding the management of a gurdwara at Talhan (Jalandhar district) in 2003 and the assassination of the spiritual leader of Dera Sachkhand Balla in 2009.